 - A Sentence object to put the results in.

-We will be putting these functions in a module named parser in a file named ex48/parser.rb in order to test it.
+We will be putting these functions in a file named ./lib/ex48/parser.rb in order to test it.
 We use the peek function to say look at the next element in our tuple array, and then match to take one off and work with it.